carved4/mach-o-crypter/README.md

 1. **crypt** - A tool to encrypt a Mach-O executable file using ChaCha20-Poly1305 authenticated encryption, and package it into a single CBOR payload:
     - Combines encrypted binary, key derivation parameters, and cryptographic material into a single file
+    - Uses zlib compression to reduce payload size when beneficial
     - Uses CBOR (Concise Binary Object Representation) for compact, non-textual storage
     - Embeds Argon2 parameters for future-proofing and versioning

 2. **stub** - A Go binary that embeds, decrypts, and executes the encrypted Mach-O binary using a secure execution flow:
     - Detects CPU architecture at runtime (ARM64/x86_64)
-    - Decrypts the binary in memory with memory protection (mlock, MADV_NOCORE)
+    - Decrypts and decompresses (if compressed) the binary in memory with memory protection (mlock, MADV_NOCORE)
     - Drops the decrypted binary to a secure location in user cache directories
     - Executes it using syscall.Exec with proper environment variables
     - Implements anti-forensic techniques for file deletion